vulekamali/ocds-data-summary/README.md

 produces an up to date summary.
 The summary is available via its API for the frontend to consume.

+Note that this application keeps a copy of the data downloaded from the API on disk in the `data` directory and uses it to compile a full dataset for each update.
+If this data is lost, the `south_africa_national_treasury_api` table must be dropped so that the `fetch` command using [Kingfisher Collect](https://github.com/vulekamali/kingfisher-collect) knows to fetch all data from the API anew.

 Frontend
 --------